FYDE-S2020/arduino-lab-1-AleNeff/Report.md

 6. What is the difference between synchronous and asynchronous communication?

-Synchronous comms all run off the same synchronized clock - asynchronous means they run off of individual specialized clocks.
+Synchronous comms require a common clock signal Asynchronous means they run off of individual specialized clocks.

 7. Profile of UART: Sent X bytes in Y time